 - I can advise you on the need for expert evidence and on the choice of a suitable expert and instruct an expert on your behalf.
 Expert evidence is evidence about a professional, scientific or technical matter provided by an individual with expertise in that area.

 - I can draft formal court documents for you.
-However, I cannot serve court documents on other parties or file them at court on your behalf.
-You will need to take responsibility for serving formal court documents on other parties and filing them at court.
+I am authorised to conduct litigation but unless specifically agreed in the cover letter I will not serve court documents on other parties or file them at court on your behalf.
+Unless specifically agreed as set out in the cover letter you will need to take responsibility for serving formal court documents on other parties and filing them at court.
 Serving court documents is the process by which papers relating to a case are put before the court or tribunal and the parties, eg individuals or organisations, involved in the case.
 This usually signals the start of formal proceedings.

-- I cannot go on the court record or provide my address to the court as the ‘address for service’ of documents (that is, the address which you are required to provide to the court for receipt by you of formal court documents sent by the court or other parties).
-You will be listed on the court record as a litigant in person.
+- I will not usually go on the court record or provide my address to the court as the ‘address for service’ of documents (that is, the address which you are required to provide to the court for receipt by you of formal court documents sent by the court or other parties).
+Unless it is specifically agreed and recorded in the cover letter that I will conduct litigation on your behalf you will be listed on the court record as a litigant in person.
 You will need to provide your own address as the ‘address for service’ of documents sent to you by the court and other parties.

 - As you are instructing me without a solicitor, you must be sure that: